 Food Bank Statistics

-The Strathcona Food Bank serves approximately 95,000 individual clients within the County of Strathcona, except the City of Fort Saskatchewan.
-In the last three years the Food Bank has served the following:
+The Strathcona Food Bank supports a population of 98,381 (2018 census) residents.
+In the last five years the Food Bank has served the following:

 - 3127 hampers which provided food for,